bazel-contrib/rules-template/README.md

 1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
 1. (optional) install the [Renovate app](https://github.com/apps/renovate) to get auto-PRs to keep the dependencies up-to-date.
 1. delete this section of the README (everything up to the SNIP).

+Optional: if you write tools for your rules to call, you should avoid toolchain dependencies for those tools leaking to all users.
+For example, https://github.com/aspect-build/rules_py actions rely on a couple of binaries written in Rust, but we don't want users to be forced to fetch a working Rust toolchain.
+Instead we want to ship pre-built binaries on our GH releases, and the ruleset fetches these as toolchains.
+See https://blog.aspect.build/releasing-bazel-rulesets-rust for information on how to do this.
+Note that users who *do* want to build tools from source should still be able to do so, they just need to register a different toolchain earlier.

 ---- SNIP ----